tempus-app/tempus/README.md

 # 🧰 Installation + Running

 There are two ways to run the <b>backend</b> application, using docker, and building the components of the app locally.
-Docker does heavily smoothen set up, however, it does take longer to build,load and will consume more of your CPU power.
-To run the client, you must follow the steps of the [local set up](#local-set-up), ignoring any database centric steps.
+Docker does heavily smoothen set up, however, it does take longer to build, load and will consume more of your CPU power.
+To run the client, you must follow the steps of the [local set up](#local-set-up), ignoring any database-centric steps.

 The first steps are general to both docker & non-docker set up.

 1. Set up `.env` file in the root directory, following the [env.example file](/.env.example).
 Any value that is filled in the example file can be copied into the env variable as well for development purposes.

 2. To set up the <b>test email server</b>, head over to [ethereal.com](https://ethereal.email), and create an account.
 After the account is filled, you can fill in the following env variables.
-To test if the emails have gone through properly, login to etheral and  check the messages tab.
+To test if the emails have gone through properly, login to Etheral and  check the messages tab.
     ```
     EMAIL_USERNAME=<username>
     EMAIL_PASSWORD=<password>
     EMAIL_ADDRESS=<username>
     ```
-3. for Authentication, the follow values

 ### Docker Set Ump